 We run the diffuser 24/7 but change up the oils depending on what is needed.
-I get my oils from Young Living and my favorite oils for calming are lavender, and the blends Stress Away and Peace & Calming.
+I get my oils from Young Living and my favorite oils for calming are lavender and chamomile, and the blends Stress Away and Peace & Calming.
 At night we diffuse Sleepyze from the Kidscents line.

-Grab some baby lotion and give your baby a nice back rub, especially right after a nice warm bath.
+Grab some baby lotion (and add a few drops of lavender eo!) and give your baby a nice back or belly rub, especially right after a nice warm bath.
 So soothing and relaxing!